Please feel free to comment on my review.

 There’s also a shopping scene between Mary Jane and her actress friend Louise when they talk about her engagement to John at the planetarium.
 Louise questions MJ’s acceptance of John’s proposal to marry him.
-I was very pleased to see that scene when I got ‘Spider-Man 2.1’ on DVD.
+I was very pleased to see that scene when I got to watch ‘Spider-Man 2.1’.

-It’s also not just Louise who questions Mary Jane’s acceptance of John’s proposal, but also John himself.
+It also isn’t just Louise who questions Mary Jane’s acceptance of John’s proposal.
+John himself questions it too.
 The scene where MJ and John sort out wedding invitations and she gives him the upside-down kiss is extended in the book.
 I liked John’s line when he says, “Houston, we have a problem.”

 Aunt May is also well-developed in the book.
 I found it gut-wrenching when I read the scene of Peter telling Aunt May the truth of Uncle Ben’s demise.
 She’s heard crying before shouting at Peter to leave.
 It was a relief when she eventually forgave Peter and she inspires him to become Spider-Man again.

 The action sequences are very well enhanced in the book.
 I found the descriptive detail given by Peter David on the fights between Spidey and Doc Ock very engaging to read.
 I could easily imagine them whilst reading the book, although the train scenes seem to be truncated compared to the film.

 I love the extended ending in the ‘Spider-Man 2’ book.
 It was good to read the scenes between Mary Jane, her mother Madeline and her father Phil on her wedding day.
 Those moments were nice to read as Phil and Madeline know of MJ’s love for Peter and they tell her to back out of the wedding.

 I also liked that last dream scene between Peter and Uncle Ben.
-Uncle Ben is very disappointed with Peter for letting MJ go and not being happy with her.
+Uncle Ben is very disappointed with Peter for letting MJ go and being unhappy without her.
 I wished that scene was in the movie.
-It’s not even in the ‘Spider-Man 2.1’ version of the movie on DVD, which is sad.
+It’s not even in the ‘Spider-Man 2.1’ version of the film, which is sad.
 I’m happy though to have read that scene in the book.